-Fastboot is a widely used and mandatory tool for Android developers and for those users who need.
+Fastboot is a widely used and mandatory tool for Android developers and for those users who need it.
 For example, to change the ROM or install a custom Recovery, for example, root device.
-These tool work in command mode, from an MS-DOS window.
+These tools work in command mode, from an MS-DOS window.
 So, at first glance for many users, it can be confusing and even complicated.
 Android Fastboot Reset Tool is a tool provided by Android to flash files and modify some software factors.
-That is, with it we can open the bootloader and have the possibility to change the ROM.
+That is, with it we can open the bootloader and change the ROM.

 Android Fastboot Reset Tool requirements

 To be able to make use of fast boot we will need the corresponding binaries and the dependencies, in the form of .dll libraries.
 The list of these files is:

 What is the Android Fastboot Reset Tool and when is it necessary to use it?

 The Fastboot is a tool provided by Android to flash files and modify some software factors.
 For example, you’ve probably heard of a mobile that has the Bootloader blocked.
 Well, thanks to the Fastboot you can unlock the Bootloader to change the ROM of your terminal.
 To enter the Fastboot, consult the guide of your phone, although it is usually the power button + vol up.